F23-CS-407/project/backend/README.md

 ```

 ```
-docker compose up backend
+docker compose up [-d] backend
 ```

-If running in the background, bring it down using
+If running the services are running in the background, they can be taken down with
 ```
 docker compose down backend
 ```